Devolution and Local Government Reorganisation

 The Government published their English Devolution White Paper, on 20 December 2024 and invited councils to apply for priority status.

-Kent County Council and Medway Council asked the government to be included its Devolution Priority Programme (DPP), however the government announced in early February that Kent and Medway have not been selected.
-This means that Kent County Council will continue forward with their county council elections in May 2025.
+Kent County Council and Medway Council asked the government to be included its Devolution Priority Programme (DPP), however the Government announced in early February that Kent and Medway were not selected.

-The government has also asked local authorities to consider how they could reshape the county’s local councils into a smaller group of larger unitary authorities.
+The Government also asked local authorities to consider how they could reshape the county’s local councils into a smaller group of larger unitary authorities.
 Something referred to as Local Government Re-organisation (LGR).

 What is devolution?